 How do you know?
 Are there any tell-tale signs that a business is investing in SEO?

 The good news is that the answer is yes.
 The even better news is that anyone with about 10 minutes of free time can determine if a business is investing in SEO.
 That’s right, you don’t need any prior technical knowledge.
 Simply complete the 5-step SEO test outlined in this article.
 Once you’re familiar with each step, then it’ll only take you about 2 minutes per step to complete.
 Even if you take your time, then you should be done in less than 20 minutes.

-Step 1: Page Title Review
+Step 1: Title Tag Review

 You’ll know a website is not investing in SEO if you find any of the following:

-- One duplicated Title used across the entire website
+- One duplicated title used across the entire website

-- Many duplicated Titles on key webpages
+- Many duplicated title tags on key pages

 Of course, just because a website passes this first test, we can’t be certain the business is investing in SEO.
 Let’s move on to step 2…